Horizon Zero Dawn: Plot

-Aloy (Ashly Burch) is cast out from the Nora tribe at birth and raised by a fellow outcast, Rost (JB Blanc).
-As a child (Ava Potter), Aloy searches a forbidden "place of metal" and obtains a "Focus", an augmented reality device that gives her special perceptive abilities.
-Curious about her origins, Aloy learns from Rost that if she wins the "Proving", a yearly tournament between the young hunters of the Nora, the tribe's Matriarchs might concede this information (A Gift From the Past).
-Aloy throws herself into years of hunting and survival training, becoming a skilled huntress (Lessons of the Wild).

-After coming of age, Aloy participates in the Proving; she wins the competition, but masked cultists attack the Nora.
-Rost sacrifices himself to save Aloy from their leader, Helis (Crispin Freeman) (The Proving).
-When Aloy awakens, the Matriarchs explain that Aloy was found as an infant before a sealed door within the Nora's sacred mountain and that these suspicious origins were the reason for her being an outcast.
-The Matriarchs name Aloy a "Seeker", allowing her to leave their lands in pursuit of the cultists (The Womb of the Mountain).
-Aloy eventually learns that the cultists are part of a splinter Carja faction called the Eclipse and that Aloy was targeted due to her resemblance to an Old World scientist named Elisabet Sobeck (also voiced by Burch).
-Aloy locates the ruined corporate campus of Faro Automated Solutions and discovers that the Old World was destroyed nearly a thousand years ago after Faro lost control of its automated peacekeeper military robots.
-The robots, which could self-replicate and consume biomass, overran the planet and engulfed the biosphere, stripping Earth of life.
-Zero Dawn, a project spearheaded by Sobeck, was initiated to create an automated terraforming system to eventually deactivate the Faro robots and restore life to Earth over a period of centuries.
+Aloy is cast out from the Nora tribe at birth and raised by a fellow outcast, Rost.
+As a child, she obtains a "Focus", an augmented reality device that gives her special perceptive abilities.
+Curious about her origins, Aloy undergoes years of training to win the "Proving", a tournament that will compel the Nora tribe's matriarchs to reveal her past.
+Aloy wins the competition, but masked cultists suddenly attack.
+Rost sacrifices himself to save Aloy from the cult leader, Helis.
+When Aloy awakens, the matriarchs explain she was found as an infant before a sealed door within the Nora's sacred mountain.
+They allow Aloy to leave their lands to pursue the cultists.
+Aloy learns the cultists are a splinter faction called the Eclipse and that she was targeted for her resemblance to an ancient scientist named Elisabet Sobeck.
+Exploring the ruins of Faro Automated Solutions, Aloy discovers that the past civilisation was destroyed a thousand years ago when Faro lost control of its self-replicating, biomass-consuming military machines.
+Sobeck spearheaded "Zero Dawn", a project to create an automated terraforming system to eventually deactivate the machines and restore life to Earth.